 - taking showers immediately after you’ve been outdoors and before bedtime

-- maintaining a humidity below 40 to 50 percent in your home
+- maintaining a humidity below 40 to 50% in your home

 If lifestyle changes and medications aren’t enough to manage your allergy-induced asthma and eczema, some treatments may help address both conditions.
 These include:

-- Leukotriene modifiers (montelukast).
-This daily pill helps reduce allergy and asthma symptoms by controlling the chemicals your immune system releases when you come in contact with an allergen.
-It’s unclear if it’s helpful in treating eczema.
+- Leukotriene modifiers (montelukast): This daily pill helps reduce allergy and asthma symptoms by controlling the chemicals your immune system releases when you come in contact with an allergen.
+It’s unclear whether it’s helpful in treating eczema.

-Talk to your allergist or immunologist about which treatments might be right for you.
+Talk with an allergist or immunologist about which treatments might be right for you.